 Awarded to undergraduate students with high levels of need.
 UTG awards are institutional gift assistance and typically range from $200 to $3,300 annually.

-Awarded to undergraduate and graduate students with moderate levels of need.
+Awarded to undergraduate students with moderate levels of need.
 This is institutional gift assistance and awards typically range from $200 to $2,000.